-BlackRock has provided us with some attribution analysis, covering the 12 months to the end of November 2018 (its financial year end), a period over which THRG outperformed its benchmark by 6.3%.
+BlackRock has provided some performance attribution analysis, covering the 12 months to the end of November 2018 (its financial year end), a period over which THRG outperformed its benchmark by 6.3%.
 It is important to highlight that the short book made a net positive contribution to returns over this period of 1.4%.